brianbowles/Bitshares-SMF-Login/README.md

 Optional - lower the max amounts of connections for the wallet so lower server load.

-Go into Sources/Bitshares/bitsharesClientApi.php and edit the following .

-private $RPC_SERVER_PORT = 57133; // Port in httpd_endpoint
-private $RPC_SERVER_USER = "sitetest"; // this is rpc_user
-private $RPC_SERVER_PASS = "sitetestPW"; // rpc_password
-private $RPC_SERVER_WALLET = "test"; // wallet name
-private $RPC_SERVER_WALLET_PASS = "genericE55IE"; // wallet password
-private $BITSHARES_USER_NAME = "testingtoday"; // this is a registered account created on the servers wallet
+Go to the bitshares login screen and set it up as desired.
+Help is available in the popups.

 Make sure curl is installed
 apt-get install php5-curl

-Inside Sources/includes make sure easybitcoin.php is installed - TODO clean this up
+Note - You may consider turning off name changes.
+Document this!

 ----- Issues
 The admin configuration seems to have refresh issues due to caching.
 The values are saved internally but will not show up then the Save button is clicked until the cache expires.
+It is purely a display issue.

+loginredirect.php has a hardcoded domain because it doesnt load up the full SMF environment

 TODO -
-Fix the domain reference in loginredirect.php
 Look at token cookie and exceptions
 Create a bug report after verifying behavior of the behavior requireing loginredirect.php